Natalia Dyer Proud That ‘Stranger Things’ Cast Is ‘One Big Family’

 Viewers saw the chemistry between Nancy and Jonathan throughout the pilot season of Stranger Things.
 Many thought that they would be together only for Steve to come back and help them fight the Demogorgon.
 In real life, speculations have emerged that Natalia Dyer and Charlie Heaton are dating.

 TMZ recently came across the two artists and asked them about their status.
-Natalia did not address the dating rumor, but offered a heartfelt insight about the Stranger Things cast.
+Natalia did not address the dating rumor but offered a heartfelt insight about the Stranger Things cast.

 “Whether people are dating or hanging out, I think that our cast just is cool with each other.
 I mean, I won’t speak for anybody else but it’s been you know.
 We’re all one big family.”